 Soil Requirements: Well-drained, rich, moist, loamy, and neutral to acidic soil.

 Pruning: Not necessary except to remove dieback and possibly to shape.

 Flower Form: This plant has upright blooms without stalks.
 The leaves are somewhat shiny and have intermittent patches of light and dark green.
 The flower has three green sepals, three brownish petals and six black stamens with the tips facing skyward.
-This plant has numerous feeder roots and a thick main root stock.
+This plant has numerous feeder roots and a thick main rootstock.
 It serves great as ground covers, Woodland Gardens, naturalizing, and general garden use.
-These beautiful flowers come with multiple pretty colors and are a great addition to almost any garden needing plants and flowers for decoration and vibrancy.
+These beautiful flowers come in multiple pretty colors and are a great addition to almost any garden needing plants and flowers for decoration and vibrancy.